If you’re looking for the best books on manipulation, you found them.

 And besides being nowhere near “the truth” as many believe, data and numbers are also extremely pliable to manipulation.

-And brands, dumb journalists and unscrupulous scientists “massage” data and numbers to manipulate people day in and day out (brands and scientists at least, the dumb journalists simply help the manipulation by parroting that data without even understanding it).
+And brands, dumb journalists, and unscrupulous scientists “massage” data and numbers to manipulate people day in and day out (brands and scientists at least, the dumb journalists simply help the manipulation by parroting that data without even understanding it).

-“How to Lie With Statistics” makes it to #5 spot of the best books on manipulation because it calls out some of the most insidious manipulators of them all: those that sway you with a white coat, coming out of a scientific lab and carrying a bunch of charts and data.
+“How to Lie With Statistics” makes it to the #5 spot of the best books on manipulation because it calls out some of the most insidious manipulators of them all: those that sway you with a white coat, coming out of a scientific lab and carrying a bunch of charts and data.

 It ain’t so much the things we don’t know that get us in trouble.
 It’s the things we know that ain’t so